General University Reference Utility

 Insurance for University-Owned Vehicles

 Rental vehicles may be used when the overall cost of the rental is less than the cost of other reasonably convenient means of transportation, such as taxi or airport shuttle, or when there is no other means of transportation.
 Travelers should determine the type of vehicle (class) to rent based on expected business purpose, and must provide an explanation if a higher cost vehicle class is selected (such as luxury, convertible or SUV).
-The same guidelines as to who may drive apply to a rental vehicle as to other vehicles used for University business.
+The same guidelines as to who may drive apply to a rental vehicle as to other vehicles used for University business as well as restrictions regarding overnight use of rental vehicles, including the prohibition against personal use when the vehicle is picked up earlier than required for business travel, or returned later than required.

 Contract Car Rental Agency - National - Code XZ40034 / Enterprise - Code XZ40034